-- The course is basically broken into three pieces. - Effective readings and quizzes (13, one dropped, 36% of grade) - Design pattern lectures and final exam (24% of grade) - Project (40% of grade, includes presentations) - The effective books are the only required reading, but there is a long list of recommended books that you should consider getting and reading at some point if not this semester.
+- The course is basically broken into three pieces. - Effective readings and quizzes (13, one dropped, 36% of grade) - Design pattern lectures and final exam (24% of grade) - Project (40% of grade, includes presentations) - The effective books are the only required reading for each class.
+You also need to get one of the design pattern books.
+There is a long list of recommended books that you should consider getting and reading.